Therapist, Supervisor, Tutor

 I am an Integrative Psychotherapist and Supervisor, and I have been a member of the BACP since 1997.
-My experience is varied, having worked for a Primary Care Trust in East London for many years.
+My experience is varied, having worked for a Primary Care Trust in the NHS in East London for many years.
 Clients were referred by their G.P.’s suffering from a variety of mental health issues.
-The organisation offered short term therapy in the main, but also provided long term therapy, private therapy, couples and group therapy.
-I was fortunate enough to work in all of these fields and have experience of working with, children through art/play therapy, young people, couples, adults, some with special needs and physical disabilities, as well as therapy groups and long term support groups
+The organisation offered short term therapy in the main, but also provided long term therapy, private therapy, couples, family and group therapy.
+I was fortunate enough to work in all of these fields and have experience of working with, children through art/play therapy, young people, couples, families, adults – some with special needs and physical disabilities, as well as therapy groups and long term support groups.

-Within Supervision, I gained my Clinical Supervision Diploma in 2003 and work Integratively with both supervision groups and individual supervisees.
-I have really enjoyed working with trainee counsellors and watching their progress and their confidence grow.
+Within Supervision, I gained my PG Clinical Supervision Diploma in 2003 and work with supervision groups and individual supervisees.
+I have really enjoyed working with trainee counsellors over the years, and watching their progress as their confidence grows.

 The other side of my work has now become more involved.
-I began teaching counselling in 2001 and have taught all levels of counselling training programmes within further education colleges.
-I now run Langley Training, an independent training centre that offers a variety of courses.
-We offer training from Level 1 Introduction courses to CPPD workshops for qualified therapists, and a Level 6 Supervision Diploma.
+I began teaching counselling in 2001 and have taught all levels of counselling training programmes within further education colleges, from Introduction to Supervision.
+In 2016 I set up Langley Training, an independent training centre that offers a variety of counsellor training.
+We offer courses from Level 1, Introduction, to Level 6 Diploma in Clinical Supervision, as well as CPPD workshops for qualified therapists.
 I find working with students, and all therapists in this capacity, very rewarding.

-Sarah is a Counsellor and Psychotherapist who works intergratively.
-Her experience includes counselling for local schools and working with national charities, including Mind and Cruse Bereavement Care.
-She has set up and run a counselling service for a local family centre and been a member of her local Cruse committee, which included assessment and referral as well as organising training for volunteers.
-Sarah currently has her own private practice, works as a school counsellor and has tutored for Langley Training since 2019.
+My experience includes counselling for local schools and working with national charities, including Mind and Cruse Bereavement Care.
+I have set up and run a counselling service for a local family centre, and been a member of Cruse committee, which included assessment and referral as well as organising training for volunteers.
+I currently have a private practice and work as a school counsellor.
+I have tutored for Langley Training since 2018.

 Born and raised around Aylesbury, I first became interested in education when I started volunteering at a local primary school whilst undertaking my A levels.
 At the end of 6th form I moved on to Cambridge to study Education and Chemistry for the next four years.